artsiom-sinitski/CreditCard-Fraud-Detection-Model/README.md

 * Support Vector Machine (SVM) algorithm
 * Random Forest & Decision Tree algorithms
 * Confusion Matrix - to gauge the performance of the model
-* Synthetic Minority Oversampling Techinque (SMOTE) - a technique to We will be using a highly unballanced data set where the majority of the transactions are non-fraudelent.
+* Synthetic Minority Oversampling Techinque (SMOTE) - a technique to used when one data set dominates the other.
-    SMOTE is used to balance the dataset
+    We will be using a highly unballanced data set where the majority of the transactions are non-fraudelent, so SMOTE is used to balance it.

 ## Usage

 - First, prepare the data for the model.
 In the command line type:
 ```
     $> python prepData.py
 ```
-- Second, train the model by running in the command line:
+- Second, train the model by running the line below in the command line.
+  You will get notified if the model file already exists.
 ```
-$> python trainModel.py
+    $> python trainModel.py <num_of_epochs> <num_of_batches>
 ```
-- Third, make the model predict by running from the command line:
+- Third, make the model predict fraudelent transactions by running from the command line:
 ```
     $> python detectCardFraud.py
-OR to make the model read tweets from "Tweets_samples.txt" file, type in:
-    $> cat ./data/Tweets_samples.txt | python predictTextMood.py default 7 32
 ```
 ## Team